EsotericSoftware/spine-runtimes/spine-unity/README.md

 # spine-unity

-The spine-unity runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data using [Unity](http://unity3d.com/). spine-unity is based on [spine-csharp](https://github.com/EsotericSoftware/spine-runtimes/tree/master/spine-csharp).
+The **spine-unity** runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data using [Unity](http://unity3d.com/). spine-unity is based on [spine-csharp](https://github.com/EsotericSoftware/spine-runtimes/tree/master/spine-csharp).

+For more documentation, see [spine-unity Documentation](http://esotericsoftware.com/spine-unity).

-While spine-unity can render directly with Unity, without the need for any other plugins, it also works with [2D Toolkit](http://www.unikronsoftware.com/2dtoolkit/) and can render skeletons from a TK2D texture atlas.
+While spine-unity can render directly with Unity, without the need for any other plugins, it also works with [2D Toolkit](http://www.2dtoolkit.com/) and can render skeletons using a TK2D texture atlas.

 ## Licensing